cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 ### Build a Virtual Machine Service Catalog Item

-To tie everything together, the last step is to define a service catalog item.
+To tie everything together, the last step is to define a Service Catalog Item.

 1. Navigate to ***Services*** -> ***Catalogs***